hilariali/YT_quiz/README.md

-# YouTube Quiz Generator
+# AI Tools Hub

-A Streamlit app that takes a YouTube video URL, fetches its transcript, summarizes it via OpenAI, and generates a multiple-choice quiz.
+This Streamlit app opens with a simple landing page displaying a placeholder logo and buttons for each available tool.
+The main tool is the **YouTube Quiz Generator**, which fetches a video's transcript, summarizes it with OpenAI, and creates a multiple-choice quiz.
+Every tool page includes a **Back to Home** button so you can easily return to the landing page.

 ## Setup